ckuethe/radiacode-tools/README.md

 both bluetooth and USB connections.
 I've only tested this over USB though.

 When run without accumulation, the current, in-memory, spectrum will be downloaded.
-If either of the accumulation options are given, an initial spectrum will be captured and the script will delay.
-At the end of the delay, another spectrum will be captured and the intial spectrum will be subtracted.
-This will not reset the device state.
+If any of the accumulation options are given, an initial spectrum will be captured and the script will delay.
+After the delay, another spectrum will be captured.
+If the `--bgsub` flag is given, the initial spectrum will be subtracted from the final spectrum and the result will be saved as Foreground; if not, the initial spectrum is included as a Background measurement, with the final spectrum as a Foreground.

 Two options are given to reset the in-memory spectrum and the total accumulated dose.
 I'm calling them dangerous since they will delete data from device memory.

-NB.
-Dose accumulation doesn't work yet.